1 April 2022

-Run the business effectively and in accordance with legislation and regulation
+Run our business effectively and in accordance with legislation and regulation

 Improve and enhance our services

-Communicate with you beyond the period in which services are contracted for/provided to see how you are getting on or to send you updates on Helen Collins Limited services that may be of interest to you
+Communicate with you beyond the period in which services are contracted for/provided to see how you are getting on or to send you updates on services that may be of interest to you

 Circulate updates to you about the business, newsletters, services, blogs, etc.